 Section 8.3.7.Endorsements

 The PCOs shall meet to consider the committee’s recommendations for endorsements prior to the primary election each year and again prior to the general election each year.
 The PCOs may, by majority vote, endorse any candidate or position that is recommended by the committee.
 By two-thirds vote, the PCOs may endorse a candidate or position that was considered but not recommended by the committee.
-The Executive Board shall defer to the PCOs with regard to endorsements, and shall not make its own endorsements.

-The KCDCC shall defer to the Democratic National Committee, the Washington State Democratic Party, and the Legislative District Organizations with regard to endorsements of other candidates and campaigns.
-Candidates and measures that appear on all ballots statewide shall be deemed to have received the KCDCC’s endorsement if they are nominated by a convention of the National or State Party, or if they receive the endorsements of two-thirds of the Legislative District Organizations.
-Candidates and measures that appear on ballots in a single legislative district shall be deemed to have received the KCDCC’s endorsement if they are endorsed by the Legislative District Organization for that legislative district.